xarthurx/IG-Mesh/README.md

 ## A mesh processing library for Grasshopper (Rhino)

-`IG-Mesh`, standing for either `igl-grasshopper mesh` or `intelligent and geometric mesh`, is a grasshopper plugin targeting at triangular surface mesh processing.
+`IG-Mesh`, standing for `intelligent-geometric mesh` or `igl-grasshopper mesh`, is a grasshopper plugin targeting at low-level triangular surface mesh processing.

 The library is developed for the general architecture, design, and fabrication community, hoping to provide solutions for low-level mesh operation to resolve the long-lasting pain for mesh processing on the [Rhino](https://www.rhino3d.com) \& [Grasshopper](https://www.grasshopper3d.com) platform.